-In their reviews of Mesozoic floras, Artabe et al. (2007a) and Iglesias et al. (2011) 684 stated that the Argentine Triassic flora comprises 86 genera and 238 species, from which 685 only 28 species survive in the Jurassic.
-Although it is not explicit in their contribution, Artabe 686 et al. (2007a) elaborated diversity curves of species richness under the range-through 687 688 assumption, based on an absence/presence matrix of species using Past software (Artabe, 689 pers. comm.).
-Our study shows that from 166 species present in the Late Triassic, only 26 Triassic species survive into the Jurassic, but at the genera level the survival is greater (from 690 87 genera present in the Late Triassic, 48 pass to the Jurassic).
-Artabe et al. (2007a) 691 692 recorded 131 species in the Carnian (BNP Biozone) and 54 in the Norian (OL Biozone), while in our analysis we recorded 122 species in the Carnian, and 77 species in the Norian.
-693 694 These discrepancies may be due to the new interpretation about the age of some units and 695 the new paleobotanical data published since those authors carried out their investigation in 696 2007 (see Introduction and Material and Methods).
-Artabe et al. (2007a) and Iglesias et al.

-(2011) also asserted that 27 genera appeared for the first time in the Early Jurassic and that Jurassic floras are characterized by a low diversity.
-Our results show that in the Early Jurassic 24 genera appeared for the first time and that, although the Jurassic diversity is lower than the Carnian one, the species and genera richness values of some Jurassic stages are comparable to those of the Norian and Rhaetian.
+In their reviews of Mesozoic floras, Artabe et al. (2007a) and Iglesias et al. (2011) stated that the Argentine Triassic flora comprised 86 genera and 238 species, from which only 28 species survived in the Jurassic.
+Although it is not explicit in their contribution, Artabe et al. (2007a) elaborated diversity curves of species richness under the range-through assumption, based on an absence/presence matrix of species using Past software (Artabe pers. comm.).
+Our study shows that from 166 species present in the Late Triassic, only 26 Triassic species survived into the Jurassic, but at the genus-level the survival is greater (from 87 genera present in the Late Triassic, 48 passed to the Jurassic).
+Artabe et al. (2007a) recorded 131 species in the Carnian (BNP Biozone) and 54 in the Norian (OL Biozone), while in our analysis we recorded 122 species in the Carnian, and 77 species in the Norian.
+These discrepancies may be due to the new interpretation about the age of some units and the new paleobotanical data published since those authors carried out their investigation in 2007 (see Introduction, and Material and Methods).
+Artabe et al. (2007a) and Iglesias et al. (2011) also asserted that 27 genera appeared for the first time in the Early Jurassic and that Jurassic floras are characterized by a low diversity.
+Our results show that in the Early Jurassic 24 genera appeared for the first time and that, although the Jurassic diversity was lower than the Carnian one, the species and genus richness values of some Jurassic ages were comparable to those of the Norian and Rhaetian.

-Quattrochio et al. (2007) suggested that the megafloras of the Middle and Late Jurassic of Argentina show an impoverishment in the number of species compared with the Early Jurassic.
+Quattrochio et al. (2007) suggested that the megafloras of the Middle and Late Jurassic of Argentina showed an impoverishment in the number of species compared with the Early Jurassic.
 Our estimations exhibit high diversity in Middle Jurassic megafloras and a decrease in diversity afterward.

-Regarding the controversy about the abrupt or gradual extinction of the terrestrial 706 707 vegetation across the Triassic-Jurassic transition, at the lineage level only the 708 Pleuromeiaceae became extinct, but there is an important change in the dominance of the groups.
-Despite the most abundant groups in the Late Triassic (Neocalamitaceae, 709 710 Dipteridaceae, Osmundaceae, Umkomasiaceae, Cycadales, Ginkgoales, Voltziaceae, and 711 Gnetales, Fig. 2) pass through the Jurassic, most of them pass as relicts (Neocalamitaceae, 712 Umkomasiaceae, Ginkgoales, Voltziaceae, and Gnetales) or with less dominance 713 (Cycadales).
+Regarding the controversy about the abrupt or gradual extinction of the terrestrial vegetation across the Triassic-Jurassic transition, at the lineage level only the Pleuromeiaceae became extinct, but there was an important change in the dominance of the groups.
+Despite the most abundant groups in the Late Triassic (Neocalamitaceae, Dipteridaceae, Osmundaceae, Umkomasiaceae, Cycadales, Ginkgoales, Voltziaceae, and Gnetales, Fig. 2) passed through the Jurassic, most of them passed as relicts (Neocalamitaceae, Umkomasiaceae, Ginkgoales, Voltziaceae, and Gnetales) or with less dominance (Cycadales).
 Only Dipteridaceae and Osmundaceae diversified during the Jurassic.
-According to our database, several genera considered diagnostic of the Argentine Triassic 714 715 survive as relict forms to the Early Jurassic: Neocalamites (Neocalamitaceae), Rietnisia 716 (Asterothecaceae), Dicroidium (see Fig. 3e), and Rhexoxylon (Umkomasiaceae), Rochipteris (Petriellaceae), Dejerseya (Matatiellaceae), Heidiphyllum (Voltziaceae); Kurtziana 717 (Cycadales) or even to the Late Jurassic Lepidopteris (Peltaspermaceae).
-Most lineages and 718 genera that go through the Triassic-Jurassic boundary become extinct in the Early or Middle 719 720 Jurassic.
+According to our database, several genera considered diagnostic of the Argentine Triassic survived as relict forms to the Early Jurassic: Neocalamites (Neocalamitaceae), Rietnisia (Asterothecaceae), Dicroidium (see Fig. 3e), Rhexoxylon (Umkomasiaceae), Rochipteris (Petriellaceae), Dejerseya (Matatiellaceae), Heidiphyllum (Voltziaceae), Kurtziana (Cycadales), or even to the Late Jurassic Lepidopteris (Peltaspermaceae).
+Most lineages and genera that go through the Triassic/Jurassic boundary became extinct in the Early or Middle Jurassic.
 The extinction rates indicate a peak at the Rhaetian; however, the origination rates also have high values indicating a turnover.
-The slopes of the survivor curves between 721 722 Rhaetian and Hettangian are pronounced.
-Taking our results with caution due to the 723 sampling biases, we can see that there is an important floristic change in the Triassic-724 Jurassic transition, but it is not so abrupt, and several taxa became extinct gradually during the Late Triassic, between 230 Ma and 202 Ma, before the T-J boundary and afterward in theJurassic.
+The slopes of the survivorship curves between Rhaetian and Hettangian are pronounced.
+Taking our results with caution due to the sampling biases, we can see that there was an important floristic change in the Triassic/Jurassic transition, but it is not so abrupt, and several taxa became extinct gradually during the Late Triassic, between 230 Ma and 202 Ma, before the T/J boundary and afterward in the Jurassic.